 So, lead-acid batteries can provide the high current required by the starter motor.
 They are also called starter batteries.

+All the car battery manufacturers make lead-acid batteries for all of the brands out there.
 Comparing lead-acid battery brands by looking at specifications you can’t tell any difference.
 You really must know the quality of what’s inside.

 A regular car battery contains six cells with 2 Volts each.
 Combining cells together in series, we get 12 Volts output.